arthurshime3/9357/ReadMe.md

 ### Troubleshooting

 The process for installing and running this application is fairly simple, so we do not anticipate errors to arise.
-However, here are some common problems that may occur.
+However, here are some common problems that may occur, and easy-to-use solutions.

 #### Unable to download repository

 If you do not have git installed on your machine, try downloading the repository as a .zip file instead of cloning it.
 Unzipping it into a directory will allow you to go into the proper subdirectories and run the commands that cause the app to run in your browser.

+#### App not appearing in browser

+If running the frontend and backend does not open up the app in your browser, open the browser and go to the URL localhost:3000.
+The app's home page should be brought up upon visiting this URL.

-#### Unable to download repository
+#### Unable to run npm commands

-If you do not have git installed on your machine, try downloading the repository as a .zip file instead of cloning it.
-Unzipping it into a directory will allow you to go into the proper subdirectories and run the commands that cause the app to run in your browser.
+If you are unable to use "npm run dev", ensure that some version of npm is installed on your machine with "npm -v".
+If no version has been installed, retry installing it (possibly with the "npm install -g" command) and then continue with other npm commands.
+Otherwise, we expect no difficulties with installing npm properly and advise that you ensure that no typing errors were made in moving to the correct directory and running the commands.